Benefits for Young University Enterprises (JEU)

 Being independent

-• Experimental development through prototypes ;
+• Experimental development through prototypes;

-• First year: total exemption
+• First year: full exemption

-• Second year: 50% partial exemption
+• Second year: partial exemption of 50%

-Depending on the direction taken by the local authorities, a university start-up can benefit from an exemption from property tax and business property tax (cotisation foncière des entreprises - CFE) for up to seven years.
+Depending on the orientation of the local authorities, a young university company can benefit from an exemption from property tax and the corporate property contribution (CFE) for a maximum period of seven years.

 Written by our editorial expert